 - The Hagfish remains considered a living fossil.
 That’s because its physiology has remained relatively unchanged for the past 300 million years.
 This is also the only living creature known to possess a bony skull, but no vertebral column.

 - Currently, 76 known varieties of Hagfish exist throughout the world.
 Its classification also remains a constant source of debate among scientists.
 Its closest known living relative remains the lamprey eel.

-Hagfish Physical Characteristics
+Hagfish Physical Description

-The animal primarily feeds on the carcasses of dead fish.
-Yet, they will attack live prey on occasion and are popular for their method of feeding.
-They attach themselves to the body of their prey, living or dead, and burrow their way inside.
-Once inside, they literally consume their prey from the inside out.
+Further, the animal primarily feeds on the carcasses of dead fish.
+Yet, it will attack live prey on occasion and has become rather popular for its method of feeding.
+It attaches itself to the body of its prey, living or dead, and burrow s its way inside.